Councils warn new funding formula will ‘devastate’ children’s services

 London boroughs claimed the children’s formula has been developed “behind closed doors” with insufficient scrutiny or testing.

-Claire Holland, the newly elected chairwoman of London Councils and Labour leader of Lambeth Council, said: “We welcome the Government’s intention to reform council funding since this is long overdue, and it is critical that funding is distributed fairly and efficiently on the basis of need.
+Claire Holland, chair of London Councils and Labour leader of Lambeth Council, said: “We welcome the Government’s intention to reform council funding since this is long overdue, and it is critical that funding is distributed fairly and efficiently on the basis of need.

 “However, it’s clear there are serious issues with the proposed children’s services formula, which risks dramatically underestimating levels of need in London and other parts of the country.
 This would have a devastating impact on our ability to deliver vital local services, particularly for our most vulnerable children and young people.